AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 that the semantics of intelligence and learning.
 - intelligence: IDR, strict, reliable, consistent
 - learning: general, flexible, adaptable, evolving. human brain, GPT and nature selection each uses dramatically different mechanisms to achieve this.

+## About this repository
+This repository contains the code and resources for the research project

 ## Repository Structure
 - `research-log/`: A collection of research notes, experiments, and findings related to the project.